Accelerating Universe from Constraints: The free theory of a constrained scalar

 Since $\sigma\neq0$, we obtain an equation that involves only the Hubble parameter,

 Among the above three equations, only two are necessary to solve for the constrained scalar and the Hubble parameter.
-In particular, we can notice that the acceleration equation (\ref{acceq}) is automatically satisfied, by combining the remaining two equations.
-Therefore, we will solve the following equations:
+In particular, we can notice that Eq. (\ref{acceq0}) is automatically satisfied by combining the remaining two equations, just the case of Einstein gravity.